Basis-Theory/docs/source/includes/detokenization/_examples.md

 }
 ```

-In this example, we show how you can use an [Atomic Card](/#atomic-cards) token to create a Spreedly payment method.
+In this example, we show how you can use a [Card](/#token-types-card) token to create a Spreedly payment method.

-Say you have created the Atomic Card token:
+Say you have created the Card token:

 <div class="center-column" style="clear: none;"></div>
 ```json